-You are then allowed to select a single bonus piece of sushi.
+You are then allowed to select a bonus piece of sushi.
 The horse mackerel was amazing and coincidentally the chef's favorite.
 I ordered that.

 I didn't even know there were so many cuts of tuna, aside from what you would normally order in America, typically tuna or toro tuna (which is fatty tuna).
 This eye-opener gave me even more insight to the tuna auction I'd seen earlier that morning.

 I certainly filled up but wasn't feeling totally stuffed within 10 minutes.
 How could I not borderline over-eat here?
-Plus it was also more affordable than most sushi I buy at home – sushi that doesn't even hold a candle to SushiDai!
-I waited several hours for this experience so I pressed on!
-I ordered a piece of American Gizzard and loved watching the chef braid it.
+Plus it was also more affordable than most sushi I buy at home – sushi that doesn't even hold a candle to Sushi Dai!

 There was also an a la carte menu nearby in case I ran out of ideas and I checked it over for my final choice.
 I've never been a lover of octopus in Japanese cuisine (I love it in mediterranean cuisine, however) but knew if I was going to like it at any Japanese restaurant this was the place.